vanshika-bhasin/DSA/README.md

 <p>
 <h3>Data Structure:</h3> Multiple ways to organise data in a computer.
 For example array, linkedlist.
 <br>
 <h3>Algorithms:</h3> An Algorithm is a list of steps that you can follow to finish a task.
-For example searching a path to home.

 </p>
 <br>